I7RANK/binary_trees/README.md

 15. Is full: Write a function that checks if a binary tree is full
 16. Is perfect: Write a function that checks if a binary tree is perfect
 17. Sibling: Write a function that finds the sibling of a node
+18. Uncle: Write a function that finds the uncle of a node